quist00/jupyterlab-tutorial/presentation.md

 ### Operations, Tips, and Shortcuts 1
 - Create a notebook
 - Open a notebook
-- Create a Markdown cell
-- Code Cell
+- Create a Code Cell
 - Run cells

 ### Operations, Tips, and Shortcuts 2